Legal

 With the U.S. Government:

-You have the right to file a complaint with the U.S. Department of Health and Human Services:
+You have the right to file a complaint with the U.S. Department of

 U.S. Department of Health and Human Services